+8.1.
 Charitable Donation Rules

-Gardiner & Theobald may give donations to or receive donations for charities:
+G&T may give donations to, or receive donations from, charities:

-- In response to a request from an individual we would not give or receive a donation in excess of the value set out in the General Principles of what we regard as reasonable and proportionate in section 4 of this document. - In response to a request from a Organisation, company or other organisation we would not give or receive a donation in excess of the value set out in the General Principles of what we regard as reasonable and proportionate in section 4 of this document. - Where receipts or donations exceed these limits, agreement approval in accordance with the Rules for Delegated Authority forming part of this document is required.
-This will not be given unless: - We have checked that the charitable contribution does not give rise to any potential conflict of interest - we have checked that the charitable organisation is a valid body - we have checked whether the charitable organisation has any associated Foreign Public Official (FPO) and whether the involvement of any such FPO could create any potential conflict of interest - we have checked that the charitable receipt or donation could not influence a current bidding situation or be interpreted as a reward for the award of a contract.
+- In response to a request from an individual, we would not give or receive a donation in excess of the value set out in the General Principles of what we regard as reasonable and proportionate in section 5 of this document. - In response to a request from an organisation, company or other organization, we would not give or receive a donation in excess of the value set out in the General Principles of what we regard reasonable and proportionate in section 5 of this document. - Where receipts or donations exceed these limits, agreement approval in accordance with the Rules for Delegated Authority forming part of this document is required.
+This will not be given unless: - We have checked that the charitable contribution does not give rise to any potential conflict of interest. - We have checked that the charitable organisation is a valid body. - We have checked whether the charitable organisation has any associated FPO and whether the involvement of any such FPO could create any potential conflict of interest. - We have checked that the charitable receipt or donation could not influence a current bidding situation or be interpreted as a reward for the award of a contract.